lukosan/gradle-local-dependencies-plugin/README.md

 ## Why does this exist?

 I have a project which is a dependancy of 3 other projects.
-The other projects are quite distinct from each other so it would not be appropriate to include all 4 projects as subprojects in the typical gradle multi-project way.
+The other projects are already subprojects of different multi-project builds and I do not want to make them all subprojects of one big multi-project build in the usual gradle multi-project way.
 Also the projects must be in separate repos.

 The "correct" solution is to publish the shared project's jar to a hosted maven repository and have the dependent projects reference this amongst their respective dependencies.
 However, the shared project is inchoate and will be in a state of flux for the next few months so I want to make it easy for developers to change/fix/extend the source of the shared project.

+Another solution would be to ensure that all the subprojets of all the projects are all checked out into the same parent folder, and then use "includeFlat 'shared-dependency'" and a whole load of similar config in their settings.gradle files.

+This plugin provides a workaround where by you can call the build.gradle file of any project located anywhere relative to your current project and have the resulting jar available to your current project.

 ## What about the STS Gradle plugin?